-During 2019 New Forest District Council updated the original Air Quality Action Plan (2008) for Lyndhurst.
+During 2019 New Forest District Council updated the original Air Quality Action Plan (2008) for Lyndhurst12.
 This update outlines those options which have been implemented, those which were removed and outlines a number of 'softer' options to forward to hopefully maintain the improvements monitored in nitrogen dioxide concentrations.
-It should also be noted as part of the update additional monitoring is being installed in Emery Down (just outside Lyndhurst) in 2020 to assess whether increases in traffic in the local area is resulting in exceedances of the air quality objective in locations adjacent to Lyndhurst.
+As part of the update, additional monitoring was installed in Emery Down (just outside Lyndhurst) in

+2020 to assess whether increases in traffic in the local area has resulted in exceedances of the air quality objective in locations adjacent to Lyndhurst.

 Overall monitoring in Lyndhurst has shown significant decreases in the annual mean objective for NO2, with a 4-11μgm-3 decrease in NO2 concentrations noted over an 8-year period to date within part of the High Street.
-There have been no exceedances of the annual mean objective for NO2 monitored in Lyndhurst during 2019.
+There have been no exceedances of the annual mean objective for NO2 monitored in Lyndhurst during 2020.